WE ARE NOW HAVING OUR SUMMER RECESS. NEXT MEETING WILL BE 18th SEPTEMBER.

 Annual Subscription Rate is £10.00 per person.

-See 'Programme' page for full details.
+See 'Programme' page for full details when available.